thiagoharry/weaver-window/README.md

 [weaver.h](https://github.com/thiagoharry/weaver-window/blob/master/src/window.h).

 This is written in Literary Programming.
 And the code is tested on Linux, Open BSD, Windows 10 and Web Assembly.
+Therefore, if you plan to study how this library works, you can read the full source code with additional text explanations in [weaver-window_en.pdf](https://github.com/thiagoharry/weaver-window/blob/master/weaver-window_en.pdf).

+This code is licensed under GNU Affero Gneral Public Licence v.
+3. See the LICENSE file.

 ## Sample Usage